urbanmedia/passbolt-operator/README.md

   namespace: default
 type: Opaque
 data:
-  KUBERNETES_SECRET_KEY: PASSBOLT_SECRET_NAME
+  username: example
+  pg_dsn: postgres://example@db.example.com:5432/mydb?sslmode=disable&password=example
 ```

 Under the hood, the Passbolt Operator does the following during the reconciliation loop:

 1. Retrieve the Passbolt CRD from Kubernetes.
-2. Retrieve the `secrets[*].name` credentials from Passbolt.
+2. Retrieve the `secrets[*].passboltSecret.name` credentials from Passbolt.
-3. Create a Kubernetes secret with the name `passbolt-secret-name` in the namespace `default` with the `secrets[*].kubernetesSecretKey` key and the `secrets[*].name` value.
+3. Create a Kubernetes secret with the name `passbolt-secret-name` in the namespace `default` with the `secrets[*].kubernetesSecretKey` key and the `secrets[*].passboltSecret.name` value.

-If an error occurs during the reconciliation loop, the Passbolt Operator will retry to reconcile the `PassboltSecret` after 30 seconds and increments the `status.reconcileErrorCount` field.
-If the `status.reconcileErrorCount` field is greater than 5, the Passbolt Operator will stop reconciling the `PassboltSecret` for a period of 30 minutes (except configuration changes).
+If an error occurs during the reconciliation loop, the Passbolt Operator will update the `.status.syncStatus` field to `Error` and adds the error message to the `.status.syncErrors` field of the `PassboltSecret` resource.
+If the reconciliation loop is successful, the Passbolt Operator will update the `.status.syncStatus` field of the `PassboltSecret` resource with the message `Success`.

 ### Installation